bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 ## Overview

-- Provides two commands: copy the current Markdown selection as sanitized HTML or as formatted plain text.
+- Provides two commands: copy the current Markdown selection as portable HTML or as formatted plain text.
 - Built for reliable pasting into editors, email clients, and other applications; embeds resources as needed while keeping output predictable.

 ## Build & Tooling